zstumgoren/betterpython/README.md

 Ok, ready?
 In this section, your job is to simply create well-named modules and move your helper functions into the appropriate module.
-Earlier we descriged functions as action verbs.
+Earlier we described functions as action verbs.
 It can be helpful to think of modules as nouns or containers.

 For example, you might consider creating a module called `scraper.py`